 - Market at least one month before the webinar, distribute a Press Release.
 Notify online publications or even administrators of different forms to talk about this.
 You can use a service like PR.com to push it out there.

-- Send an email invitation before 1 or 2 weeks of the start time.
+- Send an email invitation 1 or 2 weeks before the start time.

 - Provide time for Q&A.